-Ten years later, he says it got extremely difficult to keep a good crew and the aggravation from running his two companies became overpowering.
+After more than ten years, he says it got extremely difficult to keep a good crew and the aggravation from running his two companies became overpowering.
 “In 2018, I decided I wasn’t going to chase the dollar anymore.
 Instead, I would do what I enjoy doing – excavating.”
 He scaled back, closing his construction company and focused on his excavating company.

 “It was one of the best decisions I ever made.
 Once I stopped worrying about the money and started concentrating on doing what I enjoy doing, the stress level went down and the business progressed.”

 Currently, Dirt Perfect has no full-time employees.
 Simon says he is “truly fortunate to have a solid group of workers I can pull from when I need them.
 I run a very streamlined and efficient business.

 “Everyone is in the same boat right now.
 We are all trying to find good, qualified, skilled help.
 I had to accept that and adjust my business model accordingly.”